haskell-distributed/haskell-distributed.github.com/tutorials/2ch.md

 evaluate `findPeers` at any time to obtain the set of other nodes that have broadcast their presence.

-### Master Slave Configurations
+### Controller Worker Configurations

-Here we simply rehash the master/slave example from the `simplelocalnet` documentation.
+Here we simply rehash the controller/worker example from the `simplelocalnet` documentation.
-With the same imports as the example above, we add a no-op slave and a master that takes a list of its (known) slaves, which it prints out before terminating them all.
+With the same imports as the example above, we add a no-op worker and a controller that takes a list of its (known) workers, which it prints out before terminating them all.

 {% highlight haskell %}
 main :: IO ()